Manikkumar123/AudiSheryjs/README.md

 # Shery.js - A Powerful JavaScript Library

-Shery.js is a l JavaScript library i stumbled upon through youtube designed by the sheryians youtube channel , they made this to enhance web development with smooth animations, interactions, and other advanced features.
+Shery.js is a JavaScript library i stumbled upon through youtube designed by the sheryians youtube channel , they made this to enhance web development with smooth animations, interactions, and other advanced features.

 ## Features
 - it felt easy to understand